ryo-ma/pytl/README.md

 ```

-Show only the def line
+Show only the def line.

 ``` bash
 $ pytl test.py -d